 To make a scanner photograph, you arrange objects on the scanner’s glass flatbed with the lid propped open or removed.
-Literally you are using the scanner as your camera to image whatever you place on the glass.
+You are using the scanner as your camera to capture whatever you place on the glass.

-However, scanography has some unique attributes and advantages especially when compared to shooting with a camera.
+Scanography has some unique attributes and advantages when compared to shooting with a camera.

-Because objects are sitting on a transparent glass surface, they can seem to float, suspended in space.
-“Joy”, which reads like an exploding flower captured by high-speed flash, is actually the result of careful placement of each tulip pedal onto the flatbed glass.
-Gravity is defied giving some subject matter a surrealistic effect.
+Objects are sitting on a transparent glass surface so they can seem to float, suspended in space.
+The image below looks like an exploding flower captured by high-speed flash.
+It is the result of careful placement of each tulip petal onto the flatbed glass.
+Gravity seems defied, and it’s resulting in a surrealistic effect.

 This can be a challenge with complex 3D objects.
 One solution I have used with flowers is to remove petals to reveal the interior parts.
-This allows the inside of the flower to be in contact with the glass therefore visible and sharper.
+This allows the inside of the flower to be in contact with the glass.
+This way, it is visible and sharper.

-The type of scanner used, CCD or CIS, also has a big effect on sharpness.
+The type of scanner used, CCD or CIS has a big effect on sharpness.
 Understanding that sharpness is not the only thing that creates the illusion of depth in a photograph is also important.
-Tonal differences, lighting, leading lines, arrangement of space can work along with the amazing resolution to give scanner photographs more depth.
+Tonal differences, lighting, leading lines, the arrangement of space can work along with the amazing resolution to give scanner photographs more depth.

 Here are a few practical things to know about each type.